-The Highway Traffic Act, section 199(1) states that every person in charge of a car, being involved in a collision is required to report the accident to the nearest collision reporting center forthwith and provide particulars about an incident.
+The Highway Traffic Act, section 199(1) states that every person in charge of a car being involved in a collision is required to report the accident to the nearest collision reporting centre forthwith and provide particulars about an incident.

-If property damage or personal injuries do not exceed $2,000 reporting is not obligatory.
+If property damage or personal injuries do not exceed $2,000, reporting is not obligatory.
 And here is the trick.
-Sometimes people underestimate the extent of damage and actual amount can be much bigger than they thought.
-And, as a result, they may get fine, demerit points and even more serious consequences.
+Sometimes people underestimate the extent of damage, and the actual amount can be much bigger than they thought.
+And as a result, they may get fined, get demerit points and even more severe consequences.

-Hence, if charged with fail to report an accident, we do not recommend to pay the ticket or to go to the court without professional legal consultation.
+Hence, if charged with fail to report an accident, we do not recommend paying the ticket or to go to court without professional legal consultation.